Back to Top

 Another Doc Savage bibliography

 Robert Finnan takes a different approach to the Doc Savage bibliography by basing his on the Bantam paperback order, with crossdating to the pulps and a brief back-cover description of each story.
-He also offers info on the Doc Savage radio programs.
+He also offers info on the Doc Savage radio programs and cover images from Bantam and the pulps.

 Lester Dent’s Pulp Master Fiction Plot